 - Take our bicycle connections survey.
 We want to know how you think we should connect the Beacon Street design to the rest of Boston's bike network.

-Give your input on potential objectives and interventions.
 We’ve put together a list of potential project objectives and a list of tools / interventions that can be used to reach the objectives.

 We need to know your priorities so we can explore the right types of changes.
 Read through the potential objectives and tools / interventions and then share your priorities for Beacon St.